Last Updated on by Karl

 A 20-lesson tour-de-force in the culinary arts.
 Gordon teaches you everything you need to know to avoid getting screamed at in the kitchen by him.
 You’ll master herbs and veggies, knife skills, and how to source high-quality ingredients.

 My only knock is that the recipes he teaches are really complex and expensive to make.
-Overall, really entertaining.
+Overall, really entertaining and eye-opening.

 3. Steve Martin Teaches Comedy (8/10)